 - Baccalaureate degree completed at time of enrollment

-- Overall grade point average of 3.0 calculated on the last 60 credit hours before completion of baccalaureate degree or overall grade point average of 3.0 on 12 or more graduate credit hours.
+- Minimum overall grade point average of 3.0 calculated on the last 60 credit hours before completion of baccalaureate degree or minimum overall grade point average of 3.0 on 12 or more graduate credit hours.

 - Report from the Graduate Record Examinations (GRE) taken within 5 years of application date

 - Combined prerequisite course GPA of 3.0 or better, with no grade below a C on any prerequisite course.
-All prerequisite courses completed at time of application.
+Advanced Placement credit will not be accepted.
+All prerequisite courses must be completed at time of application.

 - Elementary Statistics

 - Anatomy and Physiology I & II Lecture / Lab